SpiNNakerManchester/spio/designs/raggedstone_power_testbench/README.md

 * RX & TX Powerdown Signals
 * Sticky PRBS Checker Error Flag

+The 7-segment display shows (in hex) the number of 150 MHz cycles it took for the `rxvalid` signal to arrive from the GTP tile since the power-down mode was last changed.
+The counter saturates at 0xFFFF.

 The top button cycles through different combinations of PLL/RX&TX power-down settings as displayed on the LEDs.
+These alternate between power-down and powered-up states.

-The bottom button clears the PRBS checker flag.
+The bottom button clears the PRBS checker flag and also clears the 7-segment display to allow better power measurements to be taken.

 Authors